semantic mesh

 - Mesh nodes correspond physically to mesh folders

-- Folder names become namespace segments and URL path components
+- Folder names become namespace segments and IRI path components

 - The local intramesh identifier for a node matches its containing folder name